As an entrepreneur, you are spoiled for choice when it comes to outsourcing software development.

 The problem doesn’t seem to be the model.
 Rather it’s about choosing the right people and organisations to partner with.

 As I’ve said before (more than once) when it comes to your startup, it’s all about the people you work with.
 A bad co-founder, CTO, freelancer or agency can all quickly kill your startup.
 In my experience, it’s better to spend less time thinking about the model and more on how to make sure you have the right people.

 The Nightmares of Outsourcing Software Development

-There are obvious risks.
+There are obvious risks with outsourcing.
 Fail to vet the right partner and you’ll probably face a business disaster sooner or later.